ncbi/blast-cloud/_posts/2015-06-09-setting-up-blast.md

 title: "Setting up BLAST"
 order: 0
 ---
-An account is required with one of the following cloud providers: Amazon Web Services (AWS), Google Compute Engine (GCE), or Microsoft Azure.
+An account is required with one of the following cloud providers: Amazon Web Services (AWS) or Google Compute Engine (GCE).
 As cloud providers rapidly change their product offerings, please consult their cloud documentation first.

 NCBI does not charge for the use of our software but you will be billed by the cloud provider.
 All costs associated with running the BLAST+ software in a